ARTIST'S APPROACH

 After graduating, I was caught up in a fast-paced professional life in the translation world.
 Being multilingual and rather versatile, I was quickly taken up into management positions and had the incredible luck to travel all over the world.
 The landscapes I saw and the people I met still inspire me today.

 But, while I liked the challenges of international professional life, I increasingly lacked the time to draw and paint.
 In 2005, I decided to follow my heart and quit to be free to create.
-I had to find out if this crazy dream of becoming a full-time artist was just that, a crazy dream, or ... the life I needed to fully accomplish myself, as I had always been convinced deep inside.
+I had to find out if this crazy dream of becoming a full-time artist was just this, a crazy dream, or ... the life I needed to fully accomplish myself, as I had always been convinced deep inside.

 For me creating is exploring and searching, I constantly question myself, but never about the fact that my place in this world is to make it, in all modesty, more beautiful.
 To think and to make others think, and to try, line after line, stroke after stroke, to bring my dreams to life in order to share them with you.